khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

 ### When to use

+A banner should be used sparingly and with consideration of its impact to neighboring components and the overall user experience to:

 - Inform a user of a feature that isn't enabled.
 - Promote a new feature.
 - Solicit user feedback.